aalvrz/instamate/README.md

 # Configuration

-Create a `.env` file with your instagram authentication credentials:
+Create a `.env` file in the repository root with your instagram authentication credentials:

 ```
 INSTAGRAM_USERNAME="myuser"